Vadskye/Rise/docs/standard_effects.md

 Rank 3 spell or maneuver:
 * Spells only:
   * Single-target:
-    * Deal std damage -1d and r1 condition in std range
+    * Deal std -2d in std range and apply r1 condition
     * Deal std in extreme range
     * r2 condition in std range
   * AOE: